 - 6.1 The determination of the method of procurement will be typically documented by the preparation of an Acquisition Plan, detailing the most appropriate method for the purchase and the delegated officers involved. - 6.2 The appropriate method of procurement will be determined by reference to a number of factors, including value of the purchase, risks associated with the purchase and aspects relating to the availability of supply and other market conditions. - 6.3 Persons with financial delegated authority to procure will be responsible for ensuring appropriate procurement practices and procedures including the identification of risk are observed. - 6.4 The Council having regard to its Procurement Principles and any other factors considered relevant by Council will utilise either Direct or Competitive Sourcing. - 6.4.1 Direct Sourcing is a procurement process undertaken by directly approaching and negotiating with one supplier without testing the market.
-This method may only be used for the purchase of low value, low risk goods and services under \$10,000 (excluding GST).
+This method may only be used for the purchase of low value, low risk goods and services under \$20,000 (excluding GST).
 Consideration must be given to ensure Value for Money is achieved. - 6.4.2 Competitive Sourcing is process which will test the market and reevaluate the purchasing activity to gain value.
 It differs from direct sourcing because it places emphasis on the entire life cycle of a good or service, not just its initial purchase price.
 This requires a more stringent planning approach and a better understanding of the competitive marketplace.
-In undertaking competitive sourcing: - Council will seek to obtain at least three quotes for all procurements estimated gross value exceeds \$10,000(excluding GST). - For purchases where the estimated gross value of expenditure over the life of the contract or purchase price of the goods and services exceeds \$100,000 (excluding GST), the Council's practice will be to call for tenders unless circumstances preclude this from occurring
+In undertaking competitive sourcing: - Council will seek to obtain at least two quotes for all procurements where the estimated gross value exceeds \$20,000(excluding GST) but is less than \$100,000 (excluding GST). - Council will seek to obtain at least three quotes for all procurements where the estimated gross value exceeds \$100,000(excluding GST) but is less than \$200,000 (excluding GST). - For purchases where the estimated gross value of expenditure over the life of the contract or purchase price of the goods and service exceeds \$200,000 (excluding GST), the Council's practice will be to call for tenders unless circumstances preclude this from occurring - 6.4.3 The value of the purchase will be calculated as follows: - Single one-off purchase the total amount, or estimated amount, of the purchase (excluding GST); - Multiple purchases the gross value, or the estimated gross value, of the purchases (excluding GST); or

-- 6.4.3 The value of the purchase will be calculated as follows: - Single one-off purchase the total amount, or estimated amount, of the purchase (excluding GST); - Multiple purchases the gross value, or the estimated gross value, of the purchases (excluding GST); or - Ongoing purchases over a period of time the annual gross value, or the estimated annual gross value, of the purchases (excluding GST). - Splitting of amounts to bring expenditure within lower limits is not permitted. - The estimated gross value (excluding GST) of the contract.
+- Ongoing purchases over a period the annual gross value, or the estimated annual gross value, of the purchases (excluding GST). - Splitting of amounts to bring expenditure within lower limits is not permitted. - The estimated gross value (excluding GST) of the contract.
 (Yearly spend multiplied by initial contract term) - Where appropriate, the gross value of the procurement can be adjusted downwards to take into account regulatory and other third-party pass-through costs. - 6.4.4 Council in approaching the market utilises a number of procurement tools including: Request for Quotes, Request for Expressions of Interest, Request for Proposal and Request for Tenders or Strategic Purchasing Cooperatives. - 6.4.5 Where the Council accesses a contract from a Strategic Purchasing Cooperatives, established in accordance with transparent competitive tendering processes, it is deemed that these are contracts resulting from a tender process.
 Such contracts do not require a further tender process and are not required to be recorded as an exemption from this policy.